 Staying active is one of the most effective ways to reduce pain and keep your joints supple and muscles strong.
 But we know exercising stiff and painful joints can be difficult and is often a daunting prospect.
-We have a range of resources designed to ease you into exercising safely.

 "The pain in my knees was excruciating whenever I had to walk upstairs and it kept me awake at night.
 Luckily the consultant who diagnosed me was really positive, encouraging me to make changes myself rather than writing out a prescription for painkillers.